2008 NFL season: Television

 This was the third season under the league's television contracts with its American broadcast partners.
 CBS Sports and Fox Sports televised Sunday afternoon AFC and NFC away games, respectively.
 For primetime games, NBC broadcast Sunday Night Football and ESPN airs Monday Night Football.
 The NFL Network's Run to the Playoffs also broadcast seven Thursday and one Saturday late season night games, although there were reportedly negotiations to move those games to ESPN Classic.

 This was also the last NFL season to be broadcast over the air in analog television in the United States; the digital television transition occurred in June 2009.
 Border stations in Canada and Mexico will continue to broadcast in analog; cable stations are unaffected and will be distributed in the format of the cable provider's choice.

+Beginning with this season, all regular season games would now be televised in high-definition.

 NBC broadcast Super Bowl XLIII, their first Super Bowl since Super Bowl XXXII at the end of the 1997 season.

 Changes

 ESPN reduced the on-air roles of sideline reporters Michele Tafoya and Suzy Kolber during the Monday Night Football telecast.
 Also, Emmitt Smith has been replaced on Sunday NFL Countdown by Cris Carter, who came over from HBO.

 Meanwhile, NBC's Football Night in America reunited Dan Patrick with Keith Olbermann on television for the first time since 1997 when they co-hosted SportsCenter.
 At Fox NFL Sunday, former New York Giants defensive end Michael Strahan joined the show as an analyst.

-The in-house NFL Network saw Bryant Gumbel resign as their play-by-play announcer after two seasons on the network's Run to the Playoffs package after critics described his play-by-play calling as "lackluster."
+The in-house NFL Network saw Bryant Gumbel resign as their play-by-play announcer after two seasons on the network's Run to the Playoffs package after critics described his play-by-play calling as "lackluster".
 New York Giants radio announcer Bob Papa took his place.

-Additionally, NFL Films-produced Inside the NFL changed premium cable homes from Time Warner's HBO after three decades to CBS’ Showtime.
+Additionally, NFL Films-produced Inside the NFL changed premium cable homes from Time Warner's HBO after three decades to CBS' Showtime.
 Also changed: James Brown (from the parent network's The NFL Today) as host and Phil Simms as one of the analysts.
 Cris Collinsworth is staying, but Dan Marino has been dropped as a studio analyst, and the aforementioned Cris Carter moved to ESPN.
 Taking their place is Warren Sapp.